segasai/q3c/README.md

 - Verify the plan of the query using 'EXPLAIN ...' command.
 That will tell you how PG tries to execute it.
 If you see something involving merge_join, or just seq scans (instead of bitmap scans using the q3c index), likely the plan is wrong and you have to fix it
-- Force postgresql to use the q3c_index by disabling seq scans or merge and hash joins by setting 'set enable_mergejoin to off; set enable_seqscan to off; set enable hashjoin to off;'
+- Force Postgresql to use the q3c_index by disabling seq scans or merge and hash joins by setting 'set enable_mergejoin to off; set enable_seqscan to off; set enable hashjoin to off;'
 - Cluster your table using q3c index to sort your table by position.
 - Check if you are using q3c_join() query together with additional clauses.
 I.e. the query select * from t1, t2 where q3c_join(t1.ra,t1.dec,t2.ra,t2.dec,1./3600) and t1.mag<1 and t2.mag>33  likely will NOT execute properly, you will likely need to rewrite it as
 ```